Audit Trail

 PostgreSQL triggers prevent UPDATE and DELETE operations on audit entries.
 The only allowed operation is INSERT.
 Even a database admin running raw SQL triggers the protection.

 Honest note: This is tamper-evident, not tamper-proof.
-Someone with direct database access and the signing secret could theoretically rewrite the chain.
-But they can't do it silently — any external backup or export would reveal the discrepancy.
+Someone with direct database access and the signing secret could re-sign a modified row.
+But they can't do it silently — any external backup, SIEM export, or previously exported CSV would reveal the discrepancy.
 For most compliance scenarios, tamper-evidence is exactly what auditors need.

 See only tool executions, only auth events, only agent changes.
 The event type filter narrows the view to exactly what you're investigating.